8 Tips for Hiring a Residential Painter

 7. Customer Referrals

-Established painters will have reviews available on their website or customer advocates you can call, but you should check Google Reviews for more candid feedback.
+Professional painters will have reviews available on their website or customer advocates you can call, but you should check Google Reviews for more candid feedback.
 If you want to go the extra mile, you can check the Better Business Bureau to see if there is a complaint history.

 • Was the project completed on time?

 • Were you satisfied with their work?
+Would you say there were a good painter?

 • Did your project run over budget?